WilliamRADFunk/animator-threejs/README.md

-# animator
+# animator-threejs
-(In Progress) Plug and play animator that takes a series of images, and animates them with ThreeJS in the browser.
+(Complete) Plug and play animator that takes a series of images, and animates them with ThreeJS in the browser.<br/><br/>

+This version is not desirable.
+ThreeJS is way too much overhead for this simple tool.
+See repo animator-plainjs for the next iteration of this project.